The name of the corporation shall be ROANOKE BAR ASSOCIATION (the “Association”).

-The duties of the membership committee shall be to solicit and examine applicants for membership to the Association and to report their results to the Board.
+The duties of the membership committee shall be to solicit and examine applicants for membership to the Association and to report its findings to the Board.

 The program committee shall provide such means of entertainment and instruction for the regular meetings of the members as it may deem advisable.

-(1) The memorials and resolutions committee may provide for representation of the Association at the funeral services of any deceased member of the Association, and, within the appropriation by the Board, to express to the family of the deceased the sympathy of his or her fellow members with an appropriate floral design, or otherwise.
+(1) The memorials and resolutions committee may provide for representation of the Association at the funeral services of any deceased member of the Association.

 (2) Within a reasonable period of time following the death of any member, the memorials and resolutions committee shall present for incorporation in the minutes of the meeting a suitable memorial to the deceased.